WeblateOrg/weblate/docs/admin/projects.rst

     Mask of files to translate, including path.
 It should include one "*" replacing language code (see :ref:`languages` for info on how this is processed).
-In case your repository contains more than one translation file (e.g. more Gettext domains), you need to create a component for each of them.
+In case your repository contains more than one translation file (e.g. more gettext domains), you need to create a component for each of them.

     For example ``po/*.po`` or ``locale/*/LC_MESSAGES/django.po``.